metablaster/WindowsFirewallRuleset/docs/Remote.md

 ### Ruleset.ProgramInfo

-The following functions do not support remoting
+The following functions do not support remoting by design

 - Format-Path
 - Get-AppSID

+The following functions support remoting with PowerShell Core only

+- Get-AppCapability
+- Get-SystemApp
+- Get-UserApp

 All other public functions support remoting